andymeneely/project-timber-wolf/rules/RULES.md

 If unknown information is revealed after you commit to an Action, that Action cannot be undone.

 <div class="example">
 *For example: Derek takes the Sprint(🔊🔊➜➜➜) action but after his first ➜ he Auto-Reveals a Lock in his path.
-He cannot undo his action now that he's committed.
+Derek cannot undo his action.
 Fortunately, Jacob is one space away from the lock and takes Shim(🔓🔊🔊➜), which lets him ➜ and then 🔓.
 Derek continues with his other ➜➜.
 The noise level goes up by 4.*
 </div>

 The Noise(🔊) and the Alert(⚠) sub-actions are **required**, but all other sub-actions are not required.